sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 there's a chance they contain mistakes.
 Caveat lector!
 Please send me an email if you have any comments.

+* <a href = "/files/string-analogue-spinc.pdf">A String analogue of Spin-C</a>.
+  Miscellaneous notes I wrote a while back.
+Last update: August 2022.
 * <a href = "/files/exceptional-iso.pdf">Exceptional isomorphisms</a>.
 Notes for
   a talk at the Trivial Notions seminar at Harvard; currently incomplete near the end.
 Last update: October 2023.